-To know the academic prerequisites required to follow the courses in this department, please refer to the prerequisites tab or to the downloadable document
+To know the academic prerequisites required to follow the courses in this department, please refer to the prerequisites tab or to the downloadable document.

-The program provides students with a toolbox that combines high-level analytical and quantitative skills with an acute awareness of current economic and social debates.
+The program provides you with a toolbox that combines high-level analytical and quantitative skills with an acute awareness of current economic and social debates.
 Rigorous teaching methods are based on a mix of research-oriented classes and project-based courses given both by researchers and practitioners.

 The master program includes 3 semesters of full time study and a final internship within a firm or a research laboratory lasting between 4 and 6 months.
 It is made up of a robust core curriculum and two tracks:

 • Economics: expertise in economic calculus, urban economics and sustainable development, transportation economics and development economics